 I have spotted a rare species, smiling tunnel rat.

 A guerilla strategy is to shoot and run.
 They don’t need a lot of people to inflict maximum damage.
 They could easily hide.
 Here is a bunker from which they would shoot.
 It had concealed slits in four sides.
 Can you find one?

-Each unit knows the layout of its own tunnel but not the whole system, however, every unit is interconnected.
+Each unit knew the layout of its own tunnel but not the whole system, however, every unit was interconnected.

-The Viet Cong uniform looks a lot like a farmer’s.
-One can’t see the Viet Cong, but they are everywhere.
+The Viet Cong uniform looked a lot like a farmer’s.
+One couldn’t see the Viet Cong, but they were everywhere.

-A scarf is an invaluable piece of clothing.
-It can be used to wipe the face, stop bleeding, handcuff, blindfold, towel, or tie.
+A scarf was an invaluable piece of clothing.
+It could be used to wipe the face, stop bleeding, handcuff, blindfold, towel, or tie.

 They would make a hole in a termite mound for air ventilation.
 Even if a soldier found it, which one is the termite hole, which is a ventilation hole?

 Bomb craters ended up making fish ponds.
 One man felt that the USA partnered with him to make a fish pond.